Colman's: History

 In the 19th and early 20th centuries Wisbech uniquely held annual mustard markets where the sale of the harvest of 'brown' and 'white' seed took place.
 Regular annual Buyers included Messrs Colman's.
 By 1909, the company employed 2,300 people.

 Keen's production was moved from London to Norwich in 1925.
 Together with Reckitt, the company acquired French's, the American mustard manufacturer, in 1926 for £750,000.

-In 1938, it merged with Reckitt and Sons of Hull to form the Reckitt & Colman household products conglomerate.

-From 1997 to 2001, Colman's were the main sponsors of Norwich City Football Club.
+At one point, as part of the company's Research Department, Britain's first industrial research aviary was established.
+This held a canary colony to research the effects of irradiated ergosterol, a source of Vitamin D, on their growth.
+This was on behalf of their pet food subsidiary R. T. French as they looked to purchase patents.
+Their research indicated that the vitamin had little or no positive effect.
+However, the colony remained a feature of the Department for product development and testing.

 The Colman's part of the business was demerged in 1995 and Colman's became part of Unilever UK Ltd. In addition to mustard, it applies its name to condiments, sauces and other foodstuffs.
 Reckitt and Colman engaged in cost-cutting as it prepared to sell the brand, getting rid of the agronomy department, which had looked after plant breeding and seed development.

 Colman's maintains links with Norwich.
 The founding family are commemorated in street names such as Colman Road (part of the A140 inner ring road), on which is situated Colman First and Middle Schools.
 In addition, the Colman House residence at the University of East Anglia is named after the company and Jeremiah Colman.

 Relocation

 In January 2018, it was announced that Colman's was to leave its base in Norwich where the condiment had been produced for 160 years and would move its production to Burton upon Trent in Staffordshire and Germany.

 In 2019, the Colman's factory in Norwich rolled its last jar of mustard off the production line and its "best before" date was changed for the occasion to: "Norwich's Last.
 By Its Finest.
 July 24th 2019".
-Colman's continued making other condiments at the Carrow site until closing its doors in early 2020.
+Colman's continued making other condiments at the Carrow site until closing in early 2020.